-After BR Ambedkar, the second biggest name considered in Dalit movement is Saheb Kanshiram.
-Fondly known as the Bahujan Nayak, Kanshiram founded the Bahuja Samaj Party in 1948, which went on to form the government in Uttar Pradesh.
+After BR Ambedkar, the second biggest name considered in the Dalit movement is Saheb Kanshi Ram.
+Fondly known as the Bahujan Nayak, Kanshiram founded the Bahujan Samaj Party in 1948, which went on to form the government in Uttar Pradesh.

 An Indian politician and a social reformer, Kanshiram worked for the upliftment and political mobilisation of the Bahujans, the untouchable groups at the bottom of the caste system in India.

 It was Saheb Kanshi Ram who turned UP to Bahujan Pradesh from Brahmin Pradesh.
 He broke the Brahminical hegemony that had ruled in Uttar Pradesh.

 Born on 15 March 1934, Kanshi Ram was a Dalit from the Chamar Ramdasia community of Khawaspur village in Ropar district (now Rupnagar), Punjab.

 Kanshi Ram didn’t care about how does he look like or how does he dress up.
 He was one of the simplest people ever lived which makes him a great personality.
 His clothes were torn sometimes but for him, Bahujan movement was more important than clothes.
 He ate sitting outside roadside dhabas, not like Brahmin leaders who dine at 5-star hotels.